Nastel/gocypher-cybench-junit/cybench-t2b-agent/README.md

 # cybench-t2b-agent

-This app running with Java agent builds JMH benchmarks for provided unit tests.
-It does not copy unit test code into benchmark - it just links unit test to be executed from benchmark, generated for that test.
-That way there is no need to change already existing unit tests in any way and they can be used for benchmarking.
+This app is based on Aspect Oriented Programming (AOP) framework `AspectJ`. `cybench-t2b-agent` provides `@Aspect` definitions for `AspectJ` allowing unit test to be executed as benchmarks.
+That way there is no need to change already existing unit tests in any way, and they can be used for benchmarking.
+To initiate tests execution unit test framework provided launcher class shall be used as Java main class. `AspectJ` binds as a JVM agent `-javaagent` and `cybench-t2b-agent` shall be referenced over class path.

 Supported unit testing frameworks: